 - Save libraries with the SAVLIB command Save one or more libraries.
 You can use this information to save your OS/400 optional libraries.
-This information also includes special SAVLIB parameters and how to select libraries on your server. - Save independent ASPs Save one or more independent ASPs. - Save save files You can back your server to a save file instead of removable media.
-This informations explains how to save those save files. - Save security data Save user profiles, private authorities, authorization lists, and authority holders. - Save configuration information Save your configuration objects. - Save licensed programs Save licensed programs for backup purposes or to distribute licensed programs to other servers in your organization.
-Use this information to save Licensed program libraries.

-Methods to save user data

-This information provides you with several different methods to save your system data and related user data.
+This information also includes special SAVLIB parameters and how to select libraries on your server. - Save independent ASPs Save one or more independent ASPs. - Save security data Save user profiles, private authorities, authorization lists, and authority holders. - Save configuration information Save your configuration objects. - Save licensed programs Save licensed programs for backup purposes or to distribute licensed programs to other servers in your organization.
+Use this information to save Licensed program libraries. - Methods to save user data This information provides you with several different methods to save your system data and related user data.
 These methods include the GO SAVE command and manual save commands and APIs.